cnyanhao/cnyanhao.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Hao Yan, a Ph.D student of Computer Science, Carleton University.
-I'm currently working as a research assistant under the supervision of [Prof. Yuhong Guo](https://people.scs.carleton.ca/~yuhongguo/index.html) at [AIML lab](https://aiml.carleton.ca/).
+Hi, I'm Hao Yan, a Ph.D. student in the School of Computer Science at Carleton University, working under the supervision of [Dr. Yuhong Guo](https://people.scs.carleton.ca/~yuhongguo/index.html) at the [AIML Lab](https://aiml.carleton.ca/).
+My PhD thesis centers on cross-domain model adaptation and generalization.
+You can find my CV [here](/files/Hao_Yan_Resume.pdf)